livechat/livechat-public-docs/site/content/product-cards/store-api.md

   -H 'Authorization: Bearer <livechat-oauth-token>'
 ```

-It's possible to have more than one store connected to Product Cards.
+The very first request (that will be sent to your backend from our app) fetches basic info about stores available for Product Cards app.
+It means that it's possible to have more than one store connected to Product Cards.
 Widget calls your backend for a list of stores as follows:

-*Note:* Even if you have only one store, you need to create this endpoint and provide us the `storeId` - it's required for other requests.
+*__Note__: Even if you want to connect only one store, you need to create this endpoint and provide us the `storeId` - it's required for other requests.*

 Expected response: